unicode-org/icu/docs/userguide/dev/sync/custom.md

 // function on this thread, or wait for some other thread to complete the initialization.
 //
 // The actual call to the init function is made inline by template code
 // that knows the C++ types involved.
-This function returns TRUE if
+This function returns true if
-// the inline code needs to invoke the Init function, or FALSE if the initialization
+// the inline code needs to invoke the Init function, or false if the initialization
 // has completed on another thread.
 //
 // UInitOnce::fState values: